Floyey/ascenseur_vespuccipd/README.md

-# ascenseur_vespuccipd
+# floy_liftvesppd
-Ascenseur du commissariat de Vespucci
+A lift in the Vespucci PD

 ### Important
 - **You are not allowed to modify the resource name**